surfer190/fixes/docs/api/api-product-manager.md

 Scale and evolve:

 * Leverage existing assets in the API
-* Provide continuous testing, monitoring, intergation, delivery and deployment
+* Provide continuous testing, monitoring, integration, delivery and deployment
 * Automate change management
 * Use microservices to quicken development